 The five major factors determining tungsten DBTT fluctuation are fabricating method, impurities content, tungsten grain size, surface condition, and material deformation rate.

 Fabrication methods significantly influence tungsten’s DBTT.
 Powder metallurgy yields higher DBTT, while chemical vapor deposition results in the lowest.
 Annealing temperature, duration, and cold work also affect DBTT.

 Impurities, especially carbon and oxygen, play a significant role in tungsten’s DBTT.
 Carbon embrittles intergranular structures, increases dislocations, and generates intercrystalline forces.
 Oxygen, when reaching the same concentration as carbon, affects DBTT in single-crystal and polycrystalline tungsten.

 3. Grain size impact on tungsten DBTT

-Tungsten with medium-sized grains has the highest DBTT.
+Tungsten grain size affects DBTT, with medium-sized grains exhibiting the highest DBTT.

 4. Surface condition impact on tungsten DBTT

 Surface treatments like electropolishing and oxidation enhance tungsten’s ductility by removing scratches, cracks, and carbonaceous layers.
 Additional treatments further improve tungsten’s DBTT.

 Deformation rate impacts tungsten’s DBTT.
 Thin sheets have lower DBTT than thicker ones, and bending affects DBTT more than punching.

 Understanding Tungsten’s Ductile Brittle Transition Temperature (DBTT) is essential for optimizing its performance and reliability.
 Factors such as fabrication methods, impurity content, grain size, surface condition, and deformation rate influence tungsten’s DBTT.
 By comprehending these factors, the tungsten industry can make informed decisions to enhance tungsten-based applications’ quality and efficiency.